 Since I’ve heard mixed reviews about chalky style spray paint, I decided to use it on a bookcase that I wasn’t super attached to.
 This way if the end product wasn’t to my liking, it would be no big deal to refinish.

-Below is the can of paint that I used.
+I love this product.
 I fell in love with grayish navy color.
 I felt like it would blend perfectly with the rest of my decor.
 You can purchase this at most hardware stores near the rest of the can chalk paint.

-- Clean the surface and wipe all surfaces down with a lint free rag
+- Clean the surface and wipe down with a lint free rag

 - Shake the can of spray paint to ensure that you get an even mixture